-DAY 2 - Walking tour of medieval Kotor and a boat trip in the bay

-This morning we travel the short distance to the medieval city of Kotor, lying beneath the slopes of Mount Lovcen.
-With its engaging mix of European and Byzantine influences, Kotor was once an independent city republic, until the threat of Ottoman attacks saw it join with the Venetians.
+DAY 2 - Walking tour of medieval Kotor and a boat trip in the bay independent city republic, until the threat of Ottoman attacks saw it join with the Venetians.
 We'll take a wander through the old city, walking its walls to enjoy the views across the traditional rooftops and out over the fjord from the Ivan Tower.
 Under the Venetians, Kotor became one of the best fortified cities in the region, boasting walls twice the length of Dubrovnik; walls which today provide us with a fascinating glimpse into its turbulent past.